-Now you know that there is no line containing the beginning of pi in this file, but two contain the word "octothorpe".
+The initial cat command is just shows you what's in the file.
+The others tell you that there is no line containing the beginning of π in this file, but two contain the word "octothorpe".
 If you also want to know which line(s) contain matching patterns, use the $-n \mid --line-number$ option to grep.
+Note that you should always enclose the pattern you pass to grep in single quotes because otherwise, shell wild cards may get in your way.
+We'll see an example of this later.

 Very well, but what about this regex stuff?
 The pattern you pass to grep can be a regex.
 Using regexes is similar to using wildcards, but it is much more powerful.
-To get the official definition for $POSIX^{18}$ regular expressions you can read regex(7), but we'll do it a bit less formal.
+To get the official definition for $POSIX^{21}$ regular expressions you can read regex(7), but we'll do it a bit less formal.